Insurance for Electrologists, Estheticians & Cosmetologists

 Electrolysis insurance is available exclusively to ASCP members who are certified or trained.
 Whether you are performing the thermolysis method, galvanic method, or blend, we've got you covered.
-This is a supplement to the comprehensive liability policy included with ASCP membership.
+Electrolysis insurance is a supplement to the comprehensive liability policy included with ASCP membership.

-If interested, ASCP members can simply fill out this application form to start the process of adding electrolysis insurance.
+If interested, ASCP members can simply fill out an application form to start the process of adding electrolysis insurance.
 Want to know more about ASCP member benefits?
-Find out how you can become a member today and apply for electrolysis insurance.
+Find out how you can become a member of ASCP’s esthetician association today and apply for electrolysis insurance.

-HOW DO I KNOW IF THIS COVERAGE IS RIGHT FOR ME?
+HOW DO I KNOW IF ELECTROLYSIS COVERAGE IS RIGHT FOR ME?

 If you can answer yes to the following three questions, you may be eligible for this advanced coverage: